quantumlib/OpenFermion-Cirq/README.rst

 obtaining and manipulating representations of fermionic systems (including quantum chemistry) for simulation on quantum computers.
-`Cirq <https://github.com/quantumlib/Cirq>`_ is an open source library for compling, optimizing, and executing quantum circuits agaist quantum computers and simulators.
+`Cirq <https://github.com/quantumlib/Cirq>`_ is an open source library for writing, manipulating, and optimizing quantum circuits and running them against quantum computers and simulators.
 OpenFermion-Cirq is a plugin library which uses OpenFermion to compile and compose quantum simulation circuits in Cirq.

 Getting started